Have Your Say

 Parent Voice Newsletter

 Our Parent Voice Newsletter includes ISEND updates, news, ideas and ways of getting involved for children and families for each season of the year:

 The Parent Voice Newsletter is created by the ISEND communications team; for any queries or feedback on the newsletter please email ISEND.email@example.com.

 Suggest a Service

-As we continue to monitor and populate services listed on the East Sussex Local Offer section of our 1Space directory, you are able to suggest services that you think would benefit others who are in similar situations to know about.
+As we continue to monitor and populate services listed on the East Sussex Local Offer section of our 1Space directory, you are able to suggest services for us to add to the directory, that you think would benefit others who are in similar situations to know about:

 If you would like to suggest a service to be listed on our directory, you can do so following the below link: